A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Abstract

 \section{Abstract}

-Embedded digital devices, such as Field-Programmable Gate Arrays (FPGAs) and Systems on Chip (SoCs), are increasingly used in dependable or safety-critical systems.
-These commodity devices are subject to notable hardware ageing, which makes failures likely when used for an extended time.
-It is of vital importance to understand ageing processes and to detect hardware degradations early.
-In this survey, we describe the fundamental ageing mechanisms and review the main techniques for detecting ageing in FPGAs, microcontrollers, SoCs, and power supplies.
-The main goal of this work is to facilitate future research efforts in this field by presenting all main approaches in an organized way.
+Embedded digital devices are progressively deployed in dependable or safety-critical systems.
+These devices undergo significant hardware ageing, particularly in harsh environments.
+This increases their likelihood of failure.
+It is crucial to understand ageing processes and to detect hardware degradation early for guaranteeing system dependability.
+In this survey, we review the core ageing mechanisms, identify and categorize general working principles of ageing detection and monitoring techniques for Commercial-Off-The-Shelf (COTS) components that are prevalent in embedded systems: Field Programmable Gate Arrays (FPGAs), microcontrollers, System-on-Chips (SoCs), and their power supplies.
+From our review, we find that online techniques are more widely applied on FPGAs than on other components, and see a rising trend towards machine learning application for analysing hardware ageing.
+Based on the reviewed literature, we identify research opportunities and potential directions of interest in the field.
+With this work, we intend to facilitate future research by systematically presenting all main approaches in a concise way.